akinjide/akinjide-www/content/2017/github-sad.md

 ![Screen Shot 2017-02-13 13 54 31][]

-It’s been available already to enterprise users for some time, apparently, but it's now here to stay, I think, and it's going to take some getting used to.
+It’s been available already to enterprise users for some time.
+Apparently, it's now here to stay, and I think it's going to take some getting used to.
 Previous navigation bar (white) makes sense for a couple reasons:

 - The logo feels natural when the cat is dark and the surrounding is light.
 It has appeared this way on Github's products.